-The Auditing Administrator's Guide provides complete information for installing and configuring the auditing infrastructure, including guidelines for planning your deployment, managing audited activity, and how to use Audit Analyzer to find and replay captured user sessions.
+This guide provides complete information for installing and configuring the auditing infrastructure, including guidelines for planning your deployment, managing audited activity, and how to use Audit Analyzer to find and replay captured user sessions.
 Server Suite helps you comply with regulatory requirements and improve accountability by collecting detailed information about user activity on Linux, UNIX, and Windows computers.
 The auditing features enable you to monitor user activity for immediate analysis or specific incidents, such as application failures or security breaches.